Settlement Agreement Solicitors

 Will you be taxed on the ex-gratia payments in your Settlement Agreement?

-An ex gratia payment is a payment made by the employer without any contractual obligation to do so.
-For instance it will not include notice periods or holiday.
-The first £30,000 of any ex gratia payment may be paid tax free.
+An ex-gratia payment is a payment made by the employer without any contractual obligation to do so.
+For instance, it will not include notice periods or holidays.
+The first £30,000 of any ex-gratia payment may be paid tax-free.

 If you have been made redundant, will redundancy payments be payable tax free?

-The statutory redundancy payment will be paid tax fr4ee.
+The statutory redundancy payment will be paid tax free.
 Any other elements of the redundancy payment will be subject to the usual tax rules.
-So sums contractually due will be taxable and genuine ex gratia payments up to £30,000 will be payable tax free.
+So sums contractually due will be taxable and genuine ex gratia payments up to £30,000 including any redundancy payment made will be payable tax-free.

 What about pension contributions?